Overview of the Content Security Policy (CSP)

 Informs the browser that it is safe to run the JavaScript that creates the SDK client, sets up the callbacks, and initiates the data collection.

-Here is an example HTML tag for Kaptcha.
+Refer to the following example HTML tag for Kaptcha.
 This should only be used in addition to or combined with other existing CSP meta tags on the site:

 <meta http-equiv="Content-Security-Policy" content="img-src https://*.kaptcha.com;connect-src 'self' 'unsafe-eval' 'unsafe-inline' https://*.kaptcha.com; script-src 'unsafe-eval' 'unsafe-inline' https://*.kaptcha.com; child src https://*.kaptcha.com">